-The Science and Quality Fellow Program advances the fields of guidelines, quality and data, and will help residents and fellows develop insight into how the AUA develops and promotes the advancement of evidence-based science.
-The deadline to apply for this program is Tuesday, February 4, 2020.
+The Science and Quality Fellow Program advances the fields of guidelines and quality and data.
+It also helps residents and fellows develop insight into how the AUA develops and promotes the advancement of evidence-based science.

-The program is open to all AUA residents in their research year, fellows, and first-year post-graduates.
-Applicants will be expected to demonstrate a strong interest or aptitude for science and quality issues.
-If the applicant is currently a resident, the scholar's Residency Director must sign-off on and verify that the scholar will be available for the travel and time allotted for the program.
+- If the applicant is currently a resident, the Fellow's Resident Director must sign-off on and verify that the Fellow will be available for the travel and time allotted for the program

 - Participate in the AUA Quality Improvement Summit

 - Attend the Brandeis University Executive Leadership Program in Health Policy and Management

 - Attend the AUA Annual Meeting and attend the S&Q Council meeting, three committee meetings and the AQUA Forum

 - Attend the Epidemiology and Population Health Summer Institute at Columbia University (online course)